eugenielai/eugenielai.github.io/posts/dssg.md

 As a part of the transformation strategy, EV infrastructure plays an essential role in promoting EV adoption.
 However, without adequate tech support, the **existing process** to determine where to install an EV charging site is solely based on experts' experience, despite a large volume of data owned by the city.

 The **purpose** of our project is to help Surry adopt EV faster by providing city planners with statistical evidence to guide the EV infrastructure development.
-Specifically, our **goal** was to help the city strategically implement EV charging stations in Surrey.
+Specifically, our **goal** is to help the city strategically implement EV charging stations in Surrey.

 Our work consists of a database, a visualization tool, and the application of statistical modelling and machine learning on the datasets.
 This post focuses on the visualization tool and its impact.